cegeka/puppet-pam_radius_auth/README.md

         auth [success=done new_authtok_reqd=done ignore=ignore default=die] pam_radius_auth.so localifdown

+This module has been tested on EL5 and EL6, as well as Ubuntu 12.04 LTS.

 ##Prerequisites:
 On CentOS, the EPEL repo must be installed and enabled.
 Information on